On the Complexity of Claw-Free Vertex Splitting: Summary

 \section{Summary}

-We proved that \textsc{Exclusive $K_{1,c}$-Free Vertex Splitting} is $\NP$-complete for all $c \geq 3$.
-Moreover, we proved that when $c=3$ (i.e. \textsc{Claw-Free Vertex Splitting}) the problem is $\FPT$ with respect to the number of vertex splits by presenting a kernelization algorithm that guarantees cubic-order kernels.
-We further proved that \textsc{$K_{1,3}$-Vertex Splitting} is solvable in polynomial time on graphs of bounded degree four.
-Future work could seek further characterization of the complexity of splitting into special graph classes.
+We proved that \textsc{$K_{1,c}$-Free Exclusive Vertex Splitting} is $\NP$-complete for all $c \geq 3$.
+We also proved that \textsc{$K_{1,3}$-Vertex Splitting} is solvable in polynomial time on graphs of bounded degree 4.
+We leave the following questions as open problems: Is \textsc{Claw-Free Vertex Splitting} $\FPT$ with respect to the number of splits?
+And, if so, does it have a polynomial-size kernel?